Tabatskyi/Tabatskyi/README.md

 ### My Bio:

 I'm a software developer passionate about creating innovative solutions that enhance people's lives.
 I started my journey with some Python courses and Pascal in High School.
 Currently, I'm studying at [KSE University](https://university.kse.ua/en) in the “Software Engineering and Business Analysis” program.
+My main field is backend build with .NET Framework.
+I also have strong expirience in DevOps and C/C++.
+Familiar with ML, JS/TS, Python, Scala, R, AWS and Golang.

 #### Contact me:
 <a href="https://linkedin.com/in/mark-tabatskyi" target="_blank">